 - In an empty plate add 10 veggie balls.

 - Complete the plate by adding half of the potatoes, broccoli and carrots.
 It’s important to include all these veggies in equal parts.

-- Finish by adding one fresh black coffee.
+- Finish by adding one fresh black coffee on the side (optional).

 - That’s it!
 Wasn’t that too easy?
 Enjoy this as a lunch or dinner.
 It can work wonders as a grab-and-go breakfast or lunch, or as a recovery meal.